The-Marcy-Lab-School/problem-set-6_0/README.md

 1. HTTP is a "stateless" protocol - what does this mean?

-2. Given that HTTP is a stateless protocol, how do we build "stateful" web applications.
+2. Given that HTTP is a stateless protocol, how do we build "stateful" web applications?

 3. What is the difference between HTTP and HTTPS?